-About two-thirds of the Office's work relates to value-for-money auditing, which assesses how well a given "auditee" (the entity that we audit) manages and administers its programs or activities.
-Value-for-money audits delve into the auditee's underlying operations to assess the level of service being delivered to the public and the relative cost-effectiveness of the service.
+About two-thirds of the Office's work relates to value-for-money auditing.
+The Office's value-for-money audits are assessments of how well a given "auditee" (the entity that we audit) manages and administers its programs or activities.
+And while auditors typically focus on the numbers, value-for-money audits delve into the underlying operations to assess the level of services being delivered to the public and the relative cost-effectiveness of these services.
 The Office has the authority to conduct value-for-money audits of the following entities:

 - Ontario government ministries;

 - Crown agencies;

 - Crown-controlled corporations; and

-- organizations in the broader public sector that receive government grants (for example, agencies that provide mental-health services, children's aid societies, community colleges, hospitals, long-term-care homes, school boards, and universities).
+- organizations in the broader public sector that receive government grants (for example, hospitals, universities, community colleges, school boards, long-term-care homes, children's aid societies and agencies that provide mental-health services).

-The Auditor General Act (Act) [in subclauses 12(2)(f)(iv) and (v)] identifies the criteria to be considered in this assessment:
+The Auditor General Act (Act) identifies the broad criteria to be considered in this assessment: